rjnvr/weather-app/README.md

 # Getting Started with Create React App

-A simple weather app made using React, Javascript, Tailwind CSS and Html.
+A simple weather app that utilizes openweatherAPI for weather information.
+Made using React, Javascript, Tailwind CSS and Html.

-Utilizes openweatherAPI for weather info

 ## Available Scripts